basilhendroff/truenas-iocage-wordpress/README.md

 5. If enabled, the WordPress log file at `/usr/local/www/wordpress/wp-content/debug.log`

 ### To Do
 There are a number of opportunities to continue to improve the script.
 Much of it is outside my current sphere of knowledge.
-You can find the outstanding to-do list at https://blog.udance.com.au/2020/09/20/wordpress-script-opportunities-for-improvement/.
+You can find the outstanding to-do list in the blog post [WordPress Script: Opportunities for Improvement](https://blog.udance.com.au/2020/09/20/wordpress-script-opportunities-for-improvement/).
 If you're able to assist with any of this, or can help refine the script in other ways, please consider submitting a pull request at https://github.com/basilhendroff/freenas-iocage-wordpress.

 I'd also like to hear of any other suggestions for improving the performance, reliability, or security of the scripted resource in the context of its scope, which is: